TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 }
 ```

-* `useSyncExternalStore` has an optional third argument used for server side rendering.
-* Want to be a good citizen and support in case someone wants to use spreadsheet component that way
-* Doesn't belong in main interface as its React specific
-* As its an optional argument and optional property anything that implements `SpreadsheetData` is also compatible with `ReactSpreadsheetData`
+The optional third argument to `useSyncExternalStore` is used for React server side rendering.
+As it's React specific it doesn't belong in the base `SpreadsheetData` interface.
+However, I want to be a good citizen and support it in case someone wants to use `react-spreadsheet` that way.
+As it's an optional argument and optional property, anything that implements `SpreadsheetData` is also compatible with `ReactSpreadsheetData`.

-* Costs me almost nothing to support
+It costs me almost nothing to support it.

 # Virtual Spreadsheet Implementation

+Finally we get to the main event.
+What needs to change in `VirtualSpreadsheet` to support the data interface?
+Surprisingly little.

 ```tsx
 export interface VirtualSpreadsheetProps<Snapshot> {